Interfacelab/ilab-docs/README.md

 By default the `@toc()` will only include the the children toc entries at the current level of the documentation using the function.
 If you want to include the entire table of contents for all of the documentation you would use: `@toc(index)`.

 ### Search
-ILab Docs supports documentation search through the `teamtnt/tntsearch` package.
+WP Docs supports documentation search through the `teamtnt/tntsearch` package.
 But in order to enable search, you'll first have to generate a search index.
 You can do this from the command line using **wp-cli**.
 Open up a terminal and change to your documentation directory.
 Type the following:

 ```bash
 wp docs index